 In addition, the ruling conservative VMRO-DPMNE party of Nikola Gruevski, in power between 2006 and 2016, misused the lack of progress on the European road to establish an authoritarian regime and to engage in a nationalist identity-building project.
 Defending their activities under the slogan ‘at least we built something’ the government invested hundreds of millions of euros in building marble Greek-style statues, fountains, and buildings, turning the capital in something close to a theme park.

 In the context of nationalism, ethnic conflicts are influencing the political landscape.
 Due to the demand for the Albanian language to be the second official language used by the Government, and opposition leader Zoran Zaev's attempts to form a coalition with Albanian ethnic parties, the situation in North Macedonia has been far from stable.
 For example, after the 2014 elections, a deep political conflict arose from a governmental wiretap-scandal.
+The Special Prosecution Office (SJO) led the investigation into the wiretaps and pressed charges against high-ranking government officials, including the prime minister and the interior minister.
 Prime Minister Nikola Gruevski resigned on 15 January 2016 because of the political tensions.
 New parliamentary elections were held on 11 December 2016.

 Want to get notified by mail when North Macedonia gets updated?